 So, what should a C&I customer expect from an O&M service?
 O&M activities include mechanical checks for system safety and compliance, electrical test and inspection to ensure safe and efficient operation, performance validation to guarantee efficient energy yield from the system and component monitoring via supervisory control and data acquisition (SCADA) which allows the O&M provider to gather critical system metrics, find trends and understand how the system is operating in real time and historically.

-The right approach to the O&M of C&I systems will of course depend on the specific circumstances of the site.
+The right approach to C&I solar system operation and maintenance depend on the circumstances of the site.
 For example, a very remote site may choose not to perform much or any preventative maintenance and may instead focus on corrective maintenance and condition-based maintenance.
 Alternatively, a local site, or perhaps a site which is impacted greatly by its environment (i.e. high soiling rate), may choose to do more preventative maintenance which may eliminate the need for corrective or condition-based maintenance owing to the fact that personnel are on site at regular intervals and can perform other mitigative activities.

 Regardless of the approach, the O&M plan should have considered all three types of maintenance and have made program recommendations in collaboration with site personnel and project stakeholders.
 Further, and perhaps most importantly, O&M decisions should go through their own financial analysis.
 It is imperative that the activities conducted under the O&M program serve the interest of the asset owner.
 One way of doing this is to assess the cash flow as a result of the specific O&M activity.
 If the cost of performing the O&M activity results in an increase in cash flow until the end of the system’s life where the internal rate of return is greater than some predetermined hurdle rate, then then activity should be performed.